 To stay afloat during this tough economic period, companies must change with the times; this sometimes includes a new logo or even a whole new brand identity.
 Although the changes differ among brands and are unique to the challenges of the company, logos and branding are trending toward simplicity.

 A number of well-known companies have redesigned their logos recently, and some have even gone so far as to redesign their entire brand identity system.

-Below I have outlined a number of businesses that have modified their brands with successful results.
+Below I have outlined a number of corporate logo redesigns with successful results.

 The first major name with a long history of brand evolution is Pepsi.
 They have gone through many packaging iterations since their inception in the early twentieth century.
 The trend toward simplicity is especially apparent here with the current can flaunting a mostly blue design with the company name and logo as the only ornamentation.

 The simple logo only adds to the sparse feeling of the design.
 The Pepsi logo began as a highly decorative red wordmark, and has evolved to a red, white and blue icon with elegant but straightforward lines.
 The abstract quality of Pepsi’s logo is its best feature – and it is recognizable on its own because of Pepsi’s longstanding status as a household name, in this way similar to Nike.

 Apple, a relatively new company in comparison to Pepsi, has still gone through a number of identity changes in its short history.
 The first change was a drastic one, moving from a busy, dark image-based logo to a more appropriate image of an apple.
 The apple concept progressed throughout the years, evolving to its current sleek silver apple icon.
 Interestingly, the logo changes seem to mirror the style shifts of Apple’s hardware.